CraftAcademyLabs/ca_course/week4/new_aut/draft_show.md

          be invalid, but it was valid instead.
 ```

+At the moment the only thing we validate the presence of in the `Article` model is `:title`.
+We need to add `:content`.
 ```rb
 class Article < ApplicationRecord validates_presence_of :title, :content end
 ```

+We now have a new error message when we run the unit test.
 ```bash
 1) Article Factory should have valid Factory Failure/Error: expect(FactoryBot.create(:article)).to be_valid